Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: Introduction

-Fluid-based simulations are important examples of the first class; they use reduced physics models to avoid numerical problems with irrelevant phenomena.
-For example, magnetohydrodynamics (MHD) simulations lack the ability to simulate plasma oscillations, so they avoid any timestep limitation related to the plasma frequency.
-Another fluid approach---using Boltzmann electrons---treats electrons as a fluid in thermal equilibrium so that the electron density is given by $n_0 \exp(e\Phi/kT)$, where $\Phi$ is the local electrostatic potential.
-The use of Boltzmann electrons allows PIC (hence fully kinetic) treatment of ions and ion dynamics while neglecting most electron dynamics (see, e.g., \cite{mason1971computer,cartwright2000nonlinear}).
-SLPIC may be useful in circumstances where the Boltzmann electron approach is almost sufficient, but more physics is required.
+Fluid-based simulations are important examples of the first class of methods noted above; they use reduced physics models to avoid numerical problems with irrelevant phenomena.
+Magnetohydrodynamic (MHD) simulations, for example, lack the ability to simulate plasma oscillations, and thus avoid any timestep limitation related to the plasma frequency.
+Another fluid approach---the use of Boltzmann electrons---treats electrons as a fluid in thermal equilibrium so that the electron density is given by $n_0 \exp(e\phi/kT)$, where $\phi$ is the local electrostatic potential.
+The use of Boltzmann electrons permits a PIC (and hence, fully kinetic) treatment of ions and ion dynamics while neglecting most electron dynamics.\cite{mason1971computer,cartwright2000nonlinear} SLPIC may be useful in circumstances where the Boltzmann electron approach is almost sufficient, but more physics is required.
 SLPIC allows the electron distribution to relax to the ion distribution (as Boltzmann electrons relax to the potential determined by the ions), but SLPIC can evolve arbitrary electron distributions.
-For example, we expect SLPIC to speed simulation of phenomena such as collisionless sheaths (in which the electron distribution is not Maxwellian) and electron Landau damping of ion-acoustic waves.
+For example, we expect SLPIC to speed simulation of phenomena such as collisionless sheath formation (in which the electron distribution is not Maxwellian) and electron Landau damping of ion-acoustic waves.

-Some (kinetic) PIC-based approaches, such as gyrokinetics (cf. \cite{Lee1983gyrokinetic}), modify the particle equations of motion to integrate over small length and time scales.
-SLPIC is somewhat similar in that it also averages over fast phenomena by modifying particle equations of motion, but differs from gyrokinetics because the SLPIC approximation does not affect the physics (i.e., does not use a reduced physics model) at slow timescales.
-We note that SLPIC could also be applied to a reduced physics model such as gyrokinetics; however, SLPIC's advantage may rely on the simplicity and power obtained from using the complete (classical) physics.
+Some kinetic PIC-based approaches, such as gyrokinetics,\cite{Lee1983gyrokinetic} modify the particle equations of motion to integrate over small length and/or time scales to allow the use of large timesteps.
+The SLPIC approach is similar in that it also modifies the particle equations of motion to capture fast phenomena over large timesteps, but it differs from gyrokinetics because the SLPIC approximation does not affect the physics (i.e., does not use a reduced physics model) at slow timescales.
+We note that SLPIC could also be applied to a reduced physics model such as gyrokinetics.